Date created: Oct 12, 2022 • Last updated: Oct 12, 2022

-What are Website Bounces?Bounces is the count of sessions that trigger only one request.
-For example, when a a page is opened and then exited without triggering any other activity.
-Bounces are often presented as Bounce Rate, which is simply the count of single page visits divided by total visits to the page.
+Website Bounces is the count of sessions that trigger only one request.
+For example, when a page is opened and then exited without triggering any other activity.
+Website Bounces are often presented as Bounce Rate, which is simply the count of single page visits divided by total visits to the page.

-Bounce rates can vary from a low of 35% for very compelling content, to over 80% for click-bait and low intent pages.
+Bounce rates can vary from a low of 35%, for very compelling content, to over 80% for click-bait and low-intent pages.

-How to calculate Website Bounces
+How to visualize Website Bounces?

-Bounces or Bounce Rate is a measure of stickyness, and is a good starting point when analyzing the fit of your content to the users you are attracting.
+Website Bounces or Bounce Rate is a measure of stickiness, and is a good starting point when analyzing the fit of your content to the users you are attracting.
 In other words, it's those two fundamental elements, the right audience, and the right content, that will impact how many single page visits, or bounces, you get.

 Bounces will happen for a number of reasons, such as clicking "back", closing the browser window or tab, clicking on a link to a new website, typing in a new URL, or reaching a session timeout.